bigcarl35/Luashitacast-Scripts/README.md

 **/maxspell "name"**: Determines the highest level spell player can cast that has the common root name (e.g., Cure gets you Cure III if you're 75 and /whm.)
 **/petfood [name]**: Equips either named petfood or determines best pet food and equips that.
-**/region**: Determines if the zone you're in is controlled by your nation.
-If unable to, just swaps between *owned/not* owned.
-Used with some conditional gear.
 **/slot name|position gear**: Equips the passed piece of gear and locks the equipment slot.
 **/tank**: Turns on/off equipping TP tank gear.
 Only available to: PLD,NIN,DRK,WAR,THF,RDM,RUN.
 **/unlock: [all|#'s|names]**: Unlock equipment slot(s) so luashitacast can change item.